Follow Italianism

 Antonio Tajani, author of the decree, faces resistance from the government base | Photo: Alamy Stock Photo

-The League, led by Matteo Salvini, Deputy Prime Minister and ally of Prime Minister Giorgia Meloni, took the front line in the opposition to Decree-Law 36 that restricts access to Italian citizenship by descent (ius sanguinis).
+The League, led by Matteo Salvini, Deputy Prime Minister and ally of Prime Minister Giorgia Meloni, took the front line in the opposition to Decree-Law 36 which restricts access to Italian citizenship by descent (ius sanguinis).
 With efficient articulation, the party reversed the political scenario within the governing coalition.

 The rule, signed by Antonio Tajani — also Deputy Prime Minister and Minister of Foreign Affairs, president of the party Forza Italy (FI) —, determines that only descendants with at least one grandparent born in Italy can recognize citizenship.
 The League reacted immediately, accusing the text of violating the principle of jus sanguinis — the right to citizenship by blood ties.